Blissymbols: Examples

+Country names

+Abstract concepts

-The 900 individual symbols of the system are called "Bliss-characters"; these may be "ideographic" – representing abstract concepts, "pictographic" – a direct representation of objects, or "composite" – in which two or more existing Bliss-characters have been superimposed to represent a new meaning.
+The 900 individual symbols of the system are called "Bliss-characters"; these may be "ideographic" – representing abstract concepts, "pictographic" – a direct representation of objects, or "composite" – in which two or more existing Bliss-characters are superimposed to represent a new meaning.
 Size, orientation and relation to the "skyline" and "earthline" affects the meaning of each symbol.
 A single concept is called a "Bliss-word", which can consist of one or more Bliss-characters.

-In the case of multiple character Bliss-words, the main character is called the "classifier" which "indicates the semantic or grammatical category to which the Bliss-word belongs".
+In multiple-character Bliss-words, the main character is called the "classifier" which "indicates the semantic or grammatical category to which the Bliss-word belongs".
 To this can be added Bliss-characters as prefixes or suffixes called "modifiers" which amend the meaning of the first symbol.
 A further symbol called an "indicator" can be added above one of the characters in the Bliss-word (typically the classifier); these are used as "grammatical and/or semantic markers."

-This sentence means "I want to go to the cinema."
-This example shows several features of Blissymbolics:
+The sentence "I want to go to the airport." shows several features of Blissymbolics: